bluehands/Carbon-Aware-Computing/README.md

 ## Hangfire Extension

 Hangfire is one of the most used tools for background processing in .NET.
-Use the *[Hangfire.Community.CarbonAwareExecution](https://github.com/bluehands/Hangfire.Community.CarbonAwareExecution* Extension to enqueue and schedule your jobs.
+Use the *[Hangfire.Community.CarbonAwareExecution](https://github.com/bluehands/Hangfire.Community.CarbonAwareExecution)* extension to enqueue and schedule your jobs.

 ### Installation